TechDocsStudio/pushfeedback-docs/docs/security/overview.md

 PushFeedback offers several **configurable security features** that allow users to customize protection based on their needs:

-1. **Role-based authentication (RBAC):** Restricts admin panel access to authorized users, providing a segmented permission structure.
+1. **Role-based access control (RBAC):** Restricts admin panel access to authorized users, providing a segmented permission structure.

 2. **Domain restrictions:** Each project has a unique Project ID to limit where the feedback widget can be embedded.
 Only authorized domains can interact with the widget, ensuring controlled and secure usage.